 - Gracefully accept constructive criticism and give it - where needed - only respectfully.

-- No sexualized language, imagery, or unwelcome sexual attention or advances.
+- No sexualized language, imagery, or sexual attention/advances.

-- No trolling, insulting/derogatory comments, or personal/political attacks.
+- No trolling, insulting/derogatory comments, or personal/political/religious attacks.

 - No public or private harassment.